-Substitution of Paid Leave for Unpaid Leave - The State of Nevada requires use of accrued paid leave while taking FMLA leave.
+Substitution of Paid Leave for Unpaid Leave - The State of Nevada requires use of applicable accrued paid leave while taking FMLA leave.
 Employees must comply with the State of Nevada's and the agency's normal paid leave policies.
-If you meet the eligibility requirements for FMLA leave, you must take FMLA leave and exhaust your applicable accrued leave concurrently with the FMLA leave.
-However, if you are eligible for FMLA leave due to a work-related injury or illness, you must take FMLA leave and you may choose to use your applicable accrued leave concurrently with the FMLA leave.
+If you meet the FMLA eligibility requirements and have a qualifying FMLA leave event, you must take FMLA leave and exhaust your applicable accrued leave concurrently with the FMLA leave.
+If you are eligible for FMLA leave due to a work-related injury or illness, you must take FMLA leave and you may choose to use your applicable accrued leave concurrently with the FMLA leave.